Zoolz at a Glance

 To start using Zoolz you will want to visit the Zoolz website and create an account.
-They offer a free 14 day trial so you can give it a try to see if it is what you business needs to backup and store your files in the cloud.
-They don’t ask for much information on the sign up page only basic contact information.
+Zoolz offers a free 14-day trial to give it a try to see if it is what your business needs to backup and store your files in the cloud.
+They don’t ask for much information on the sign-up page only basic contact information.
 Once you have created an account you can download the Zoolz desktop application and start the setup on your desktop.
 The website at the time of writing this review focuses on the business service.
 If you are a home user you will need to hunt in the footer menu for their home options.
 This makes the Zoolz website and service confusing in my opinion.

 The backup process starts once the initial setup is complete.
-You can select from a number of file sets and / or select specific folders to select your files for backup.
+You can select from a number of file sets and/or select specific folders to select your files for backup.
 You can also select which files should be in your instant storage or in your cold storage.
 You can then select how often you want the Zoolz backup to run and if you want to use a private encryption key or go with the standard Zoolz encryption password.
-Once complete the backup will scan you files and start backing up.
+Once complete the backup will scan your files and start backing up.

 If you have access to your computer you can use the Zoolz desktop client to initiate a restore.
 Simply go to the dashboard and select the restore tab and you can select the files you want to restore, where you want to restore them too and the client will do the rest.
 I had no problem restoring files that I had backed up.
 If your files are in cold storage the process might not be as quick, but it is similar.